 International Baccalaureate Diploma Programme (IB Diploma)

 Leighton Park is an IB School near London and Oxford.
 The prestigious International Baccalaureate Diploma Programme is an excellent programme for students with broad interests, who enjoy project-based learning and who have a global perspective.
-Read on if you want to find out more about the IB curriculum, which IB subjects we offer, learn more about IB Diploma requirements or explore IB scholarships.
+The IB Learner Profile strongly aligns with our Quaker values providing the ideal community for IB study.

 See our Sixth Form Prospectus